© David Llewellyn

 “There!” she’d shout, pointing at a pear lying on the ground just waiting for a passing pachyderm to pick it up.
 “There!” she shouted again, “And there!
 Look, there’s loads of them … No, put it back!”

-She’d even tried picking them up herself and pushing them into to Minnie’s great big mouth but Minnie was having none of it.
+She’d even tried picking them up herself and pushing them into to the elephant’s great big mouth but Minnie was having none of it.
 The pear would be popped in and then the biggest, pinkest tongue Anabel had ever seen would be stuck out, with a pear sitting in the middle of it, and then the pear would roll off to join all the others on the grassy carpet of Grandad’s little orchard.
 And then the stupid, stubborn elephant would spy an apple in the upper branches and that was that.
 A stretch of a trunk, a curl of a wrinkly grey nostril and another apple snaffled.

 Anabel was in the hopeless process of pushing, shoving and heaving Minnie away from the trees when the unmistakable roar of the little red sportscar caught her attention.
 There was something about the noise that caught Minnie’s ear as well and her massive head turned from the trees to see where the sound was coming from.

-The trouble was, when he was there he was really there.
+The trouble was, when he was there, he was really there.
 Her mum could be in the same room, watching the same film or playing the same game, only she’d be somewhere else entirely.

 “It’s your go,” said Anabel, the Monopoly board spread out between them.